 We are looking to the forum to provide best practice, how to avoid the pitfalls and concrete examples on these topics.

-What do I expect from the Intranet Leadership Forum?
+What do I expect from the Step Two Forum?

-I expect the Intranet Leadership Forum will provide me with tools, techniques and real life examples of how to improve our intranet.
+I expect the Step Two Forum will provide me with tools, techniques and real life examples of how to improve our intranet.
 I will be inspired to think about our users experiences in new and creative ways.
 This will also improve my perspective and focus on what I want to achieve both personally and for our intranet.

 Some general hints on how to approach your approving manager

 Think about the person approving this request.

 What are there expectations of what you and the intranet should next achieve?

 Is there someway in which you can provide an example of how the benefits of the Forum match their expectations.
 Emphasise solutions, answers and outcomes.

 Are they interested in one particular area of the intranet or are they focused purely on the dollar value?